Shreeramghimire/AI_Engineering/Keras.md

 | **Feature extraction** | Use the encoder's latent representation as features for another model. |
 | **Generative modeling** | Variational autoencoders (VAEs) can generate new samples by sampling from the latent space. |

+#### Encoder-Decoder Pipeline

+Autoencoding can take an image as an input, use an encoder to find the optimal compressed representation of the input image, and then use a decoder to restore the original image.

+Input Image → [Encoder] → Latent Code (bottleneck) → [Decoder] → Reconstructed Image

+**Example:**

+- Input: 28×28 grayscale image (784 pixels)

+- Encoder: compresses to a 32-dimensional latent vector

+- Decoder: reconstructs the 784-pixel image from those 32 numbers

+The bottleneck forces the network to learn a compressed, meaningful representation.
+If the bottleneck is too small, reconstruction is poor.
+If it's too large, the network may just memorize the input (identity function).

+#### Restricted Boltzmann Machines

+A popular type of autoencoder is restricted Boltzmann machines.